25 Government Contracting Acronyms and Abbreviations

 6. Cybersecurity Maturity Model Certification (CMMC):

-The Cybersecurity Maturity Model Certification (CMMC) is a set of cybersecurity standards implemented by the Department of Defense (DoD) to ensure a higher rate of cybersecurity compliance.
-CMMC ensures contractors implement the appropriate levels of cybersecurity practices and procedures needed to protect Controlled Unclassified Information (CUI) and Federal Contract Information (FCI).
+The Cybersecurity Maturity Model Certification (CMMC) is a three-level Department of Defense cybersecurity framework for defense contractors.
+It helps ensure contractors apply the safeguards needed to protect sensitive information such as Controlled Unclassified Information (CUI) and Federal Contract Information (FCI).

 7. Economic Price Adjustment (EPA):